-During the fiscal year ended June 30, 2022 the following events impacted, or create the potential to impact, the finances of the District:
+During the fiscal year ended June 30, 2023 the following events impacted, or create the potential to impact, the finances of the District:

-- On October 27, 2021, the District issued Wastewater (Sewer) Revenue Bonds, Series 2021A in the amount of \$5,042,140 to pay for new wastewater capital improvements.
-On the same date, the District also issued 2021B Refunding Revenue Bonds in the amount of \$3,932,970 to refund and refinance the existing 2018A Sewer Revenue Bonds at a lower interest rate.
-2021A and 2021B bonds were issued through a private placement financing process. - The District and its employee association groups negotiated and executed a new Memorandum of Understanding (MOU) for five (5) years.
-The new MOU went into effect January 2022. - On February 16, 2022, the District's Board of Directors approved a 4.3% revenue adjustment to water rates and charges to pass through increases in the District's purchased water wholesale costs from the San Diego County Water Authority (SDCWA) and an inflation adjustment based on a year-over-year percent change in the San Diego County Consumer Price Index for All Urban Consumers (CPI-U).
-The proposed revenue adjustment resulted in rate increases to the District's rates and fixed charges that became effective with water consumption beginning on March 1, 2022. - In May of 2022, Fitch reviewed and reconfirmed the District's AAA bond rating on the 2015A and 2016A Water System Refunding Revenue Bonds. - In June of 2022, the District's Board of Directors adopted a Pension Funding Policy to address the District's pension costs and Unfunded Accrued Liability (UAL). - The District's Board of Directors approved a 3% increase to the District's wastewater (sewer) rates and charges effective July 1, 2022, consistent with the sewer rate ordinance adopted by the board in May 2021. - Total Revenues decreased in comparison to the prior year due to fluctuations in the District's water demand from changes in weather conditions and as a result of large unrealized losses on investments compared to prior years.
-Decreases to Other Non-Operating Revenues compared to the prior year are due to large refund payments received from the Metropolitan Water District that were recognized in fiscal year 2021, and the selling of a District parcel of land in the same year (Gaty). - Total Expenses increased primarily due to the increased cost to purchase water from the District's potable and recycled water suppliers and increased operational costs related to labor, benefits, and supplies. - Total Assets increased primarily due to unspent bond proceeds from the issuance of the 2021A Wastewater (Sewer) Revenue Bonds that were issued in fiscal year 2022.
-The bond proceeds will be used for the District's wastewater (sewer) rehabilitation and betterment projects.
-See Note 8 to the financial statements for more information on the new debt issuances.
-The increase in Total Assets was partially offset by a decrease in Net Capital Assets due to depreciation, which decreased the carrying value of the District's Capital Assets.
+- On February 15, 2023, the District's Board of Directors approved a 5.9% revenue adjustment to water rates and charges to pass through increases in the District's purchased water wholesale costs from the San Diego County Water Authority (SDCWA) and an inflation adjustment based on a year-over-year percent change in the San Diego County Consumer Price Index for All Urban Consumers (CPI-U).
+The proposed revenue adjustment resulted in rate increases to the District's rates and fixed charges that became effective with water consumption beginning on March 1, 2023. - In April of 2023, Fitch reviewed the District's AAA bond rating on the 2015A and 2016A Water System Refunding Revenue Bonds and concluded that there should be no change to its existing rating. - The District's Board of Directors approved a 3% increase to the District's wastewater (sewer) rates and charges effective July 1, 2023, consistent with the sewer rate ordinance adopted by the board in May 2021. - The District completed a Single Audit for fiscal year 2023 as a result of grant funds expended for its recycled water and Advanced Metering Infrastructure (AMI) expansion projects.
+The District reported \$2,030,385 in federal award expenditures and received no findings from its external auditors. - As of June 2023, the District has refunded \$584,483 to its customers via the Rate Reimbursement Credit (RRC) program, which was established by the Board of Directors in March of 2022.
+The program stemmed from refund payments received totaling \$3,661,916.91 as a result of settlement proceeds from the SDCWA.
+The Board voted to pass-on the refunds to District customers via the RRC.
+More information about the District's RRC is included under the Water Operations section of the Management Discussion and Analysis (MD&A). - Total Revenues decreased in comparison to the prior year due to fluctuations in the District's water demand from changes in weather conditions, but the decrease was partially offset by increases in investment income, decreases in unrealized losses, and increases in grant revenues earned for the District's recycled water and Advanced Metering Infrastructure (AMI) projects.
+Other Non-Operating Revenues decreased compared to the prior year due to the following non-recurring revenue items that were recognized in 2022: 1) a refund payment received from the SDCWA and 2) a gain from the selling of a district parcel of land (Peay parcel). - Total Expenses decreased primarily due to decreased water demand from wet weather conditions during the year which led to decreased costs to purchase water from the District's potable and recycled water suppliers.
+A reduction in pension expense resulting from the District's GASB Statement No. 68 adjustments also contributed to the decrease in total expenses. - Total Assets decreased primarily due to reductions in cash from lower water sales and a decrease in Net Capital Assets due to depreciation, which decreased the carrying value of the District's Capital Assets.